iljecho/iljecho.github.io/index.md

 ## Profile

-MSc and PhD Integrated course student at University of Science and Technology (UST) and Korea Astronomy and Space Science Institute (KASI)
+MSc and PhD Integrated course student at University of Science and Technology (UST) / Korea Astronomy and Space Science Institute (KASI)

 E-mail: ijcho(at)kasi.re.kr, astronomy707(at)gmail.com